gusmaogabriels/optinpy/README.md

 #### Interpolation, 2nd-3rd order (`.interp23`)
 Finds an α value that satisfies Armijo's condition by successively minimizing a 2nd- or 3rd-order f(α) polynomial interpolated from the latest f-α pairs.
 #### Unimodality (`.unimodality`)
-Successive α-domain subsectioning by uniformily random probing.
+Successive α-domain subsectioning by uniformly random probing.
 #### Golden-section (`.golden_section`)
 Successive α-domain subsectioning following the golden-ratio.